After reading the documentation, try using the tools to experience film production.

 Directors Console is an AI-powered film production support tool designed to help film directors, video creators, and content creators efficiently create prompts and improve their film production workflow.

-In the script area of the left column, describe the story and scene details of your film.
-You can input up to 3000 characters.
+In the script area, describe the story and scene details of your film.
+You can input up to 6000 characters.

 Select the appropriate tool from V1, V2, V3.
 Each tool offers different levels of functionality.